University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_intro.md

 ```bash
 makeblastdb -in hg38.fa -dbtype 'nucl' -parse_seqids -out hg38
 ```
-Now you are ready to familiarise yourself with command line BLAST.
+Now you are ready to familiarise yourself with command line BLAST. *Once you make the blast dbs you can delete the original fasta files and recover some disk space*

 ### 3.4 BLAST it!